bibleexchange/romans__textbook/textbook/en/romans-en.md

 Paul&apos;s Gospel is not the standard of God&apos;s judgment. &quot;My Gospel&quot; refers to the teaching and preaching of Paul.
 The righteous judgment of God is an essential ingredient of the Gospel Paul preached.

-### THE UNFAITHFUL JEW IS UNDER CONDEMNATION &mdash; Vs. 17-25
+### THE UNFAITHFUL JEW IS UNDER CONDEMNATION — Vs. 17—25

 #### The Jews rested in the Law.
-Vs. 17-18
+Vs. 17—18

 ##### The Jews claimed to be exempt from condemnation based on heritage.

-When Jesus condemned the Jews, they replied: We be Abrahams seed; Jesus responded: if ye were Abraham&apos;s children, ye would do the works of Abraham.&mdash;Jn.
-8:33-39 The Jews believed they would receive eternal life on the merit of being a Jew and the covenant of circumcision.
+When Jesus condemned the Jews, they replied: We be Abrahams seed; Jesus responded: if ye were Abraham&apos;s children, ye would do the works of Abraham.—Jn.
+8:33—39 The Jews believed they would receive eternal life on the merit of being a Jew and the covenant of circumcision.
 The old Rabbinical writings state that no circumcised man will be lost.
 The Jews had a tradition that Abraham stood at the gates of hell to insure that no circumcised man was ever cast there.

 ##### Knowledge of the law cannot save the Jew.

 The Jew that boasts in the law believes he is a guide for the blind, but is blind himself.
 That is, he believes he knows the way, and no one else does.
 He stands in this place of great self-confidence because he KNOWS the law, but THERE IS NO RIGHTEOUSNESS IN KNOWING THE LAW.
 Paul speaks directly to emphasize his point, &quot;Thou that preachest a man should not steal, dost thou steal?&quot; Paul is clearly presenting that just as the Gentile is guilty because he DOES NOT the law and not that because he has not the law as the Jews do, so also are the Jews not pardoned from their guilt because they have and know the law, but they as well are judged for not DOING the law.
 Their self-confidence is fool hearty for they are the blind leading the blind.

 #### The Jews believed they were superior to the Gentiles.
-Vs. 19-25
+Vs. 19—25

 ##### The Gentiles were considered blind and ignorant.